zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 >
 > -- <cite>[Alexander Kondov](https://hackernoon.com/functional-programming-paradigms-in-modern-javascript-immutability-4e9751ca005c)</cite>

 It has a declarative approach of programming, which means that you focus on describing what your program must accomplish rather than how it should do it.
 It gives more meaning to your code so the next developper will understand it more easily.
-Functional programming brings along other concepts that help reach this goal, such as Immutability.
+Functional programming brings along other concepts that help reach this goal, such as immutability.

 ### What are the benefits?

 Does it sound like a hype term to you?
-Immutability addresses some problems we encounter everyday while programming:
+Immutabilty brings many solutions to programming matters we ecounter everyday:

 - Avoid side effects
 - Data changes detection made simple (shallow comparison)